MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Typeahead support

-Within the [`Input.Choiceset`](https://adaptivecards.io/explorer/Input.ChoiceSet.html) schema element, asking users to filter through and select through a sizable number of choices can significantly slow down task completion.
+Within the [`Input.Choiceset`](https://adaptivecards.io/explorer/Input.ChoiceSet.html) schema element, asking users to filter through and select through a sizeable number of choices can significantly slow down task completion.
 Typeahead support within Adaptive Cards can simplify input selection by narrowing or filtering the set of input choices as the user types the input.

 To enable typeahead within the `Input.Choiceset`, set `style` to `filtered` and ensure `isMultiSelect` is set to `false`.